cea-hpc/coordinatool/tests/README.md

 Given that, they start a coordinatool and lhsmtool agents and run basic tests

+Can set ONLY to a regex identifying test number (e.g. ONLY=0[01]) to only run specified tests.

 ## Fuzzing

 Fuzzing has been performed with afl for: